Chris Kingsbury

-Christopher J. Kingsbury (born September 18, 1974) is an American former professional basketball player.
+Christopher James Kingsbury (born September 18, 1974) is an American former professional basketball player.
 A shooting guard who was known for his long range 3-point shooting, he was one of the top ranked players in the 1993 high school class.
-He played 3 years of college basketball with the Iowa Hawkeyes, and left after his junior year to declare for the 1996 NBA Draft.
+He played 3 years of college basketball with the Iowa Hawkeyes, and left after his junior year to declare for the 1996 NBA draft.
 After going undrafted he played in the CBA, the IBL and in Italy before retiring from professional basketball in 2001.

 High school career

 Kingsbury was born in Omaha, Nebraska and lived in St. Louis, Missouri and Cincinnati, Ohio in his early years.
 He attended Hamilton High School in Hamilton, Ohio, a suburb of Cincinnati, and he was a starter since his freshman year.
 He averaged 16.4 points per game as a sophomore, and as a junior he averaged 19.7 points, 7 rebounds and 5 assists per game.
 He was considered among the top players of his area together with Damon Flint, and one of the top 30 players in the nation by Bob Gibbons, and after the end of his junior season he was selected in the Parade All-America Fourth Team.

 As a senior he was averaging 20.5 points, 8.1 rebounds and 3.4 assists per game until the month of February, and finished the season with a 22.2 points per game average.
 He was one of the top seniors in the nation, and he was selected as a McDonald's All-American: in the 1993 McDonald's game, which was played in Memphis, he scored 2 points, shooting 1/5 from the field.
 He also won the 3-point shooting contest.

 He is the all-time top scorer of Hamilton High School with 1,540 points, and he also holds the record of most 3-point shots made with 184, and most free throws made with 297.